snknitin/document-classification-test/README.md

     python runner.py

-will enable the service on the localhost='127.0.0.1' on port=4000
+will enable the service on the localhost='127.0.0.1' on port=4000.
+The service requests a document's content hashed in the same way the dataset was.
+Clicking predict button will display which class the document belongs to.

 Pushing it to AWS Lambda using Zappa and aws-cli to becoem a serverless function